Karaoke: Taiwan

 In Taiwan, karaoke bars similar to those in Japan and South Korea are called KTVs, which stands for karaoke television.
 Karaoke is a highly popular form of recreation in Taiwan.
 The biggest KTV chains in Taiwan are Partyworld Cashbox, Holiday KTV and NewCBParty.
+People who participate in KTV get their own private karaoke room, usually consisting of a large screen, speakers, mood lights, and food and drink service.
+There is a song selection of both English and Chinese music.
+KTV is a trend that is getting more popular around the world.

 South Korea

 A noraebang (Hangul: 노래방) refers to a singing venue in South Korea where private sound-proof rooms are available for rent, equipped for singing – typically microphones, remote controls, a large video screen, couches, and mood décor such as disco lights and tambourines.
 The term noraebang is a Korean compound word, blending norae (Hangul: 노래, English: song) and bang (Hangul: 방, English: room).
 It is the regional equivalent to the Karaoke box in Japan.

 Singing is an important part of social life in Korea, where people will perform, and be persuaded to perform, an impromptu song at virtually any social occasion.
 As such, noraebangs are popular and widespread, often identifiable by bright neon signs with musical notes or microphones.

-Often the last stop after a night of alcohol-lined entertainment for youths and businesspeople alike, noraebangs are also a favorite family pastime, and many are surprisingly dry venues.
+Often the last stop after a night of alcohol-lined entertainment for youths and businesspeople alike, noraebangs are also a favorite family pastime, and many are dry venues.
 People also frequent noraebangs as a form of stress relief, and some noraebangs cater to those who seek to sing alone.